mackenziekbrooks/dci102-f18-humanities-data/grading.md

 # Grading

 This course consists of 3 units of repeating assignments.
 Each unit is worth 30 points.
-Each of the 6 assignments is worth 5 points each.
+Within a unit, each of the 6 assignments is worth 5 points each.
 The remaining 10 points is earned through active particpation and engagement in the course.

 Assignment details can be found on each unit's assignments page.
 Assignment will be turned in on your website or in Box.
 Grades will be accessible through Sakai.